kazurayam/Katalon-IDEA-Combination/README.md

 ## Conclusion

-I have developed a combination of tools to develop custom Groovy classes to enhance my Katalon projects.
-I enjoy stress-free programming using IntelliJ IDEA and Gradle build tool.
-I would prefer *Katalon - IntelliJ IDEA combination* to programming `Custom Keywords` in Katalon Studio.
+I have developed a good combination of Katalon Studio + IntelliJ IDEA + Gradle.
+With this combination, I can enjoy stress-free Groovy programming.
+I would prefer this to programming `Custom Keywords` without unit-tests support in Katalon Studio.

 ## Environment I used